Whenever I hit a bottleneck in my physical healing, I have learned to look at the emotions that might be impacting my health.

 - Thinking you let someone down

-- Remembering Mistakes from your past
+- Remembering mistakes from your past

 - Feeling unappreciated, used, or like others take advantage of you